WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 1. All cars have a different width, so a single tube axle would not fit all car bodies.

-2. Depending on which mag wheel you use, it would alter the distance from the width (fender to fender).
+2. Depending on which mag wheel you use, it would also alter the distance from the width (fender to fender).

-In this article we will show you how to scratch build your own Straight Tube Axle !
+In this article we will show you how to scratch build your own Straight Tube Axle.

-Real 1/1 tube axle's are 3" tube, to scale a 3/32" Plastruct Hollow Tubing is used.
+Real 1/1 tube axle's are 3" tube, a 3/32" Plastruct Hollow Tubing is used to replicate that scale.

 0.45" Plastruct Round Rod is used for the spindle axles, drill holes through the main axle.